mordori/libft/README.md

 > - Includes functions from subsequently completed projects and expanded utility implementations.

 > [!NOTE]
-> This project was developed and compiled using GCC on Ubuntu.
-It will likely work on other Linux distributions and with compatible C/C++ compilers, but GCC on Ubuntu is the environment it was originally built and tested in.
+> This project was developed and compiled using clang on Ubuntu.
+It will likely work on other Linux distributions and with compatible C/C++ compilers, but clang on Ubuntu is the environment it was originally built and tested in.

 > [!TIP]
 > ## How to use